nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

     - version 3.x is the default option (we recommend this!)
     - choose 2.7 version if you have mostly 2.7 code or use packages that do not have a 3.x version (but keep in mind that python 2.x [is no longer being maintained](https://www.python.org/doc/sunset-python-2/))

 Conda can be installed via Miniconda (a smaller more efficient package) or Anaconda (the full installation of conda).
-This tutorial is a walk-through with Miniconda for MacOS.
 From the conda website:

 > "Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install 720+ additional conda packages from the Anaconda repository."

+This tutorial is a walk-through with Miniconda for MacOS.

+!!! note "Linux and Windows"

+    The process below is very similar for installing the [Linux version](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).

+    For Windows computers, take a look at the [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) from conda.
+You can run conda commands in the Anaconda Prompt terminal interface, which comes with the installation.

 ### Step 1: Download the installer
 We are following the Miniconda [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) specifically for [MacOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 Select the [installer](https://docs.conda.io/en/latest/miniconda.html) for: "Miniconda3 MacOSX 64-bit bash".
 We are using the 64-bit version for working with Python 3.x.

-!!! note "Linux and Windows"

-    The process we are showing is very similar for installing the [Linux version](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).

-    For Windows computers, take a look at the [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) from conda and run commands in the Anaconda Prompt terminal interface, which is downloaded during installation.

 ### Step 2: Verify your installer hashes